ctrlplusb/easy-peasy/website/docs/docs/introduction/quick-start.md

     (state, payload) => {
       state.logs(`Added product ${payload} to basket`);
     },
-    // 👇 config:
+    //  👇 listen configuration
     { listenTo: actions => actions.basket.addProduct }
+    //               the action to listen to 👆
   )
 }
 ```

+They will receive the same payload as was provided to the action/thunk being listened to.

-## All done
+## Closing notes

 That concludes the quick start overview of Easy Peasy.

-The above APIs would likely represent the 95% use case of Easy Peasy, but do look at the [full tutorial](/docs/tutorial) and the [API docs](/docs/api) to gain a deeper insight into Easy Peasy and the tools it provides to you.
+From here we would recommend either looking at the [live examples](/docs/introduction/examples), the [full tutorial](/docs/tutorial) or the [API docs](/docs/api).

+Have fun. 👋